Blake K. Simpson, J.D.

 SCC does not discriminate on the basis of sex in the operation of all educational programs and activities.
 Under Title IX and 34 C.F.R. § 106.8, the College is prohibited from sex-based discrimination in both admission and employment activities as well.

-This policy applies to all SCC students, and to all educational programs and activities conducted by the College, including admissions and employment, as well as those occurring outside of the United States.
-Further, all students are protected from sexual misconduct at SCC, regardless of whether it was committed by another College student, employee, or a third party.
-The College may also investigate allegations of sexual misconduct, whether they occur on or off-campus.
+This policy applies to all SCC students and employees, as well as applicants for admission and employment, and to all educational programs and activities conducted by the College, including admissions and employment.
+Further, all students and employees, as well as applicants for admission and employment, are protected from sexual harassment at SCC, regardless of whether it was committed by another College student, employee, or a third party.
+The College may also investigate allegations of sexual harassment, whether they occur on or off-campus.

 Inquiries about the application of Title IX and related enforcement provisions and regulations may be referred to SCC’s Title IX Coordinator, the Assistant Secretary of the Office for Civil Rights of the U.S. Department of Education, or both.